 The CLS requires competitive bids from landowners, with the elements of the schemes drawn from a standard and publicised costs menu.
 For each item there is a prescribed maximum price which will be paid.
-A CLS application will be judged according to design and content and upon the overall contribution which it will make to National Forest objectives, (as described in the National Forest Strategy 2004 - 2014 and Delivery Plan 2009 - 2014).
+A CLS application will be judged according to design and content and upon the overall contribution which it will make to National Forest objectives, (as described in the latest strategy 2014-2024).

 The minimum area of land for a CLS application is 1 hectare and there is no upper limit.
 All schemes must include at least 50% woodland creation.
 Schemes can include multiple sites but in total must add up to a minimum of 1 hectare.

-The National Forest Company, Bath Yard, Moira, Swadlincote, Derbyshire
+The National Forest Company, Bath Yard, Moira, Swadlincote, Derbyshire, DE12 6BA